davidcaron/pclpy/README.md

     - surface
     - tracking
     - visualization
-- These should also work soon
+- These modules are skipped for now
     - ml
     - people
     - outofcore
     - registration
+    - every other module not build in the precompiled windows binaries

 ## Not Implemented
 (see todo.md)